marcusoftnet/marcusoftnet.github.io/_posts/2014-08-22-luck-has-nothing-to-do-with-it.md

 Nothing to do with Kristian

 I'm a brass musician (euphonium, mind you) and I had little experience with wood winds, whats easy and hard on those instruments, before being in the Royal Swedish Army Band.
-Specifically the technical fluency of the clarinet impressed me, and the high-pitched squeekes (pull a chair out and you know what I mean) that sometime came out of the clarinets, had me confused.
+Specifically the technical fluency of the clarinet impressed me, and the high-pitched squeaks (pull a chair out and you know what I mean) that sometime came out of the clarinets, had me confused.
 Even great players produced these from time to time.

 I noticed that our best player, [Kristian Möller (who went on to amazing things)](http://www.sverigesradiobutiken.se/kristian-moller-klarinette/127-0), never had those sounds coming from his instrument.
 So I asked him:

-Me: Can't you teach the others to stop doing SQUUEEEEEK?
+- Me: Can't you teach the others to stop doing SQUEAK?
-Kristian: No. You can't control that.
+- Kristian: No. You can't control that.
 It has to do with moist and ... well it's just bad luck.
-Me: But... it never happens to you
+- Me: But... it never happens to you
-Kristian (with a sly smile): Well, I guess I'm lucky then.
+- Kristian (with a sly smile): Well, I guess I'm lucky then.

 No, he wasn't.
 He was an awesome player.
 He practiced since forever.
 And kept practicing.
 That gave him margins.
 Luck had nothing to do with it.